 Bringing about Innovation in Conservation Efforts

-This year (2019), the DRCLAS RO will support and host a panel discussion that is part of the "Peer Learning Exchange for Large Landscape Conservation", organized by the Lincoln Institute of Land Policy and the International Land Conservation Network.
-The panel will be hosted by James N. Levitt, manager of Land Conservation Programs at the Lincoln Institute and Director of Conservation Innovation at the Harvard Forest, Harvard University.
+This year (2019), the DRCLAS RO supported and hosted a panel discussion that is part of the "Peer Learning Exchange for Large Landscape Conservation", organized by the Lincoln Institute of Land Policy and the International Land Conservation Network.
+The panel was hosted by James N. Levitt, manager of Land Conservation Programs at the Lincoln Institute and Director of Conservation Innovation at the Harvard Forest, Harvard University.

 In 2018, the DRCLAS Regional Office was one of the institutional organizers of the 2018 Global Congress From Communities to Countries: Visionary Conservation in a Changing World, a project of the Lincoln Institute's International Land Conservation Network (ILCN) to promote private and civic land conservation, which was held from January 24-26, 2018 in Santiago, Chile.
 The congress in Santiago was attended by 160 people, representing 24 countries, and offered three plenaries and a field trip.
 Said two-day field trip was hosted at Las Majadas previous to the Congress.
 There, the ILCN gathered experts from all over the world to discuss environmental issues in dynamic private sessions.